eserlxl/LLMEngine/docs/SECURITY.md

 - Never commit API keys to version control. `config/api_config.json` must only contain non-secret defaults.
 - Environment variables take precedence over config file values.
+- **Fail-fast behavior**: If no API key is found for a provider that requires one (all except Ollama), the library throws a `std::runtime_error` instead of proceeding silently.
+This prevents silent failures in headless or hardened deployments.
-- If a key is not found in env or constructor parameters and the library falls back to `api_config.json`, a warning is emitted to stderr.
+- If a key is found in `api_config.json` but not in environment variables, a warning is emitted to stderr.
 For production, ensure keys are provided via environment variables to avoid this fallback.

 ## Debug Mode and Sensitive Data

 When debug mode is enabled (`debug=true`), LLMEngine writes response artifacts to `/tmp/llmengine`.

+- **Unique directories per request**: Each analysis request creates a unique timestamped subdirectory (e.g., `req_{milliseconds}_{thread_id}/`) to prevent concurrent requests from overwriting each other's artifacts.
 - Debug files are automatically sanitized: API keys and other sensitive fields are redacted before writing to disk.
+- **Symlink protection**: The library throws an exception if the temporary directory is a symlink to prevent symlink traversal attacks.
 - Log retention is enforced: files older than `log_retention_hours` are automatically cleaned up.
 - Disable debug files in production with `LLMENGINE_DISABLE_DEBUG_FILES=1`.
 - Debug artifact directories are created with 0700 permissions to prevent cross-user access on shared hosts.